iiCodeRedemption/tfg-ufc/README.md

 ## Project Description

-This project is a web application that simulates the UFC (Ultimate Fighting Championship) organization, allowing users to manage fighters, events, and matches.
+A web application designed to centralize detailed and up-to-date information about various MMA promotions within a single digital platform.

 See `DEVELOPMENT.md` for instructions on how to run the application.